Chrysler Building

 Rated 4.6 out of 5 Star Rating

 5 Star Rating The Chrysler Building is one of New York’s greatest skyscrapers, and one of the world’s most beloved and iconic buildings.
 Owned by both the “Cooper Union” & “Signa Holding,” the Chrysler Building stands at 1,046 feet tall, and is considered the tallest brick building in the world with steel framework.
 The building was constructed and designed by Walter Chrysler, the late founder & head of the Chrysler Corporation.
-Mr. Chrysler worked with noted architect, William Van Halen to design the Chrysler Building, and wanted it to be used as a real estate investment for the benefit of his children.
+Mr. Chrysler worked with noted architect, William Van Halen to design the Chrysler Building, and wanted the building to be used as a real estate investment for the benefit of his children.
 The building was fully completed and opened to the public in May of 1930.
 It has been showcased in many popular films ranging from “Independence Day” “Deep Impact,” “ the Avengers” and “Men in Black 3.”
 Notable tenants include “Creative Artists Agency”, “Intermedia Partners” & the “YES Network.”
 Due to its amazing design, distinctive architectural features and rich heritage, the Chrysler Building has been designated as a New York City Landmark, listed on the National Register Of Historic Places and has been recognized as a U.S. National Historic Landmark.
 In November of 2025, I brought my wife and myself for a visit to the Chrysler Building and we very much enjoyed our experience!!!
 We both loved viewing the building, especially the building’s 31st floor gargoyles, the Chrysler radiator caps, and its gorgeous Art Deco style crown and spire.
 When entering inside the Chrysler Building, my wife and I were immediately captivated by the building’s immaculate ground floor lobby.
 We had fun viewing and taking pictures of the stunning Art Deco interior, the red Moroccan marble walls, the beautiful ceiling mural, and the ornate elevator cabs with exotic wood details.
 After viewing the building’s ground floor lobby, I treated my wife and myself for a light brunch at the WatchHouse Chrysler.
 The WatchHouse Chrysler is a wonderful coffee shop owned by WatchHouse, a highly revered coffee brand that’s based in the United Kingdom and one that has opened up branches throughout the world.
 Both my wife and I were impressed by the courtesy and professionalism provided by the staff and very much enjoyed our meal and warm beverages!!!
 When visiting New York City, both my wife and I recommend that you definitely make time to see and visit the Chrysler Building, a highly beloved and outstanding destination!!!

 Greg Harris - a week ago